fictionco/fiction/@apps/docs/src/docs/filter-reference.md

 })
 ```

-`post-populated-fields` filter: To extend the base schema fields that should be [populated](https://mongoosejs.com/docs/populate.html) on retrieval
+Filter: `post-populated-fields` - To extend the base schema fields that should be [populated](https://mongoosejs.com/docs/populate.html) on retrieval

 ```js
 Factor.$filters.push("post-populated-fields", { field: "shareImage", depth: 20 })